 We ask that you avoid doing the following…

-Don’t send articles that have been, or will be, published elsewhere: We publish original, unique content.
-If your article is published on Blunt Therapy, please do not publish it elsewhere.
+Don’t send articles that have been, or will be, published elsewhere.

 Don’t send superficial articles: We provide high-quality content that has real substance based on personal experience and/or professional expertise.
 We are not about spinning content, or about linking just to increase traffic.
 Please bring your A-Game.